Walk the Earth: Background

 "Kingdom United" is the first song that was written for the album.
 Tempest's original demo for it, where Tempest, unusually, played only drums, was called "Path of Democracy" and it was quite naive and chaotic compared to the more straightforward groovy version on the album.
 The song was put together in two main parts; the main riff part and the guitar solo in the outro.
 During the rehearsal, the working title of the song was changed to "ProgLizzy" and it became the starting point for the entire album, as it came from a more "progressive" attitude and, lyrically, it fit in with the democracy theme.
 While the band was in the studio recording the song, Cobb suggested adding an instrumental section played on a Mellotron keyboard after each verse.
 At an early stage, while the song was still called "Path of Democracy", Tempest had in mind to do a concept album where every song touched upon democracy.
-After the arrangements were done in the studio, Tempest contacted Difford and explained him that he wanted to write lyrics with him about the historical time in the United Kingdom when the Magna Carta was created, written and signed and when democracy started in United Kingdom.
+After the arrangements were done in the studio, Tempest contacted Difford and explained him that he wanted to write lyrics with him about the historical time in the United Kingdom when Magna Carta was created, written and signed and when democracy started in United Kingdom.
 While Tempest and Difford were writing the lyrics, songwriter and guitarist Boo Hewerdine, a friend of Difford's, was staying at Difford's place house and also helped adding a few lines to the lyrics.
 "Haze", like "GTO", is a song that originates from a riff composed by John Norum.
 The band worked on it in their rehearsal studio in Stockholm.
 After they came to Abbey Road Studio, Cobb helped take the song to a different level with his ideas for arrangement, effects and production.
 It is also the first time that the band included a drum solo into a song.
 The lyrics were written by Cobb and Tempest around a grand piano in Abbey Road's Studio 3.
 They gave the lyrics a psychedelic feel because of the chords and the vibe of the song.
 "Whenever You're Ready" originates from an up-tempo riff composed by Tempest in his studio in London.
 They worked on the song in their rehearsal studio in Stockholm.
 Later, in the main studio, Cobb added an instrumental section after every verse, which made the song flow in a different way.
 The lyrics were written by Tempest and Aaron Raitiere as a straightforward rock song.